A Man for All Seasons

 the role landed on his doorstep, he also didn't flinch.

 But he keeps at it.
 He shows up to every meeting, signs up for every committee that needs a hand, and visits every home where a comforting word might make a difference.
-He's stared down the barrel of nature's fury and witnessed the darker angels of human nature, yet he refuses to back down.
+He's stared down the barrel of fury and witnessed the darker angels of human nature, yet he refuses to back down.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.